Welsh sports review of the year 2012

 Cleverly then made the trip to Los Angeles in November to end the challenge of Shawn Hawk in the eighth round, improving the Welshman's record to 25 wins from 25 fights.

-Gavin Rees beat Anthony Mezaache with a seventh-round stoppage in his European lightweight clash in March, then added Derry Mathews' British title in July.
+Gavin Rees beat Anthony Mezaache with a seventh-round stoppage in his European lightweight clash in March, then

 There were British titles for super-featherweight Gary Buckland who saw off challenger Paul Truscott, and cruiserweight Enzo Maccarinelli who beat Shane McPhilbin.
 However, former WBO champion Maccarinelli's comeback trail hit the buffers in November as he lost a Commonwealth light-heavyweight bout in two rounds to Ovill McKenzie.